turingschool/front-end-curriculum/projects/travel-tracker.md

 ## CSS/Sass Style

-* [ ] Novice - There are several (10+) instances of duplication and one or two major bugs.
-Developers write code with unnecessary selectors or tags which do not increase clarity.
+* [ ] Novice -  There are several (10+) instances of duplication.
+Code is written with unnecessary selectors or tags which do not increase clarity.
+No SASS, or VERY minimal SASS is utilized.
-* [ ] Advanced Beginner - There is some duplication (5-10 instances) in the codebase.
-There may be one to two minor bugs.
-There may be some unnecessary selectors or tags.
-Application adds organization for the whole stylesheet and within rules.
+* [ ] Advanced Beginner - There is some duplication (5-10 instances) in the codebase, and there may be some unnecessary selectors or tags.
+Application adds organization for the whole stylesheet and within rules, but multiple SASS files have not been utilized.
+All SASS code lives in a single file, and only a few variables have been used.
-* [ ] Proficient - Application is thoughtfully put together with comments to help guide organization.
-There may be some duplication (fewer than 5 instances) present.
-Comments are present to assist with organization of code.
+* [ ] Proficient - The application has well-factored SASS with all styles separated out into logical stylesheets.
+Mixins or extends, variables, (appropriate) nesting and color functions have been utilized well.
-* [ ] Exceptional - Meets all expectations for `Proficient`.
-The application has exceptionally well-factored CSS/Sass with all styles separated out into logical stylesheets.
-There are zero instances where an instructor would recommend taking a different approach.
+* [ ] Exceptional - Application fulfills all requirements of the proficient level, and has SASS functionality that goes above and beyond an MVP.

 ## Testing